Millais/VirtualRealityExplorer/README.md

 In this study we evaluate the open-ended exploration of multidimensional datasets using two separate visualisations. *Be The Data* immerses users in a three-dimensional scatter plot, allowing them to interpret a dataset from new perspectives.
 The second visualisation, *Parallel Planes*, enables a multi-faceted dataset to be chained together, supporting users in perceiving a holistic overview of interrelated dimensions.

 Through an insight-based evaluation methodology, we find that users conducted depth-based explorations of the Parallel Planes visualisation, arriving at valuable and significant insights through hypothesising about the data.
 We also find that there was no overall task-workload difference between traditional visualisation paradigms and virtual reality.
-We conclude by outlining future research directions, and making recommendations for future evaluation approaches for data visualisation in VR.
+We conclude by outlining future research directions, and make recommendations for future evaluation approaches for data visualisation in VR.

 Project Outline
 --------